ChristinesMan/ChristineAI/README.md

 - db.py - Handles calls to the SQLite database
 - christine.sqlite - Database that contains sounds and settings
 - sounds.py - Keeps track of and maintains groups of sounds
-- breath.py - Thread that makes all the sounds.
+- broca.py - Thread that makes all the sounds.
-- conversate.py - Receives words from speech recognition server that never works.
 - iloveyou.py - Says I love you
 - gyro.py - Polls the gyro and reacts to events regarding physical movement
 - light.py - Handles reacting to events triggered by ambient light changes